 This broader framework is explained in the Water Basics pillar: Water Basics: Understanding Tap Water Quality at Home.

-FAQs: Does Letting Water Sit in Pipes Change Its Quality?
+Does Letting Water Sit in Pipes FAQs

-Why does first-draw water taste different?
+Why does first-draw water taste or smell different?